yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 - Add a simple menu interface for the failure of the game.
 Only after clicking the button will the game restart after failure
 - Restrict the movement of the main character to the window's boundaries
 - Add more exquisite animation performance to the jumping action of the main character
-- Add a countdown progess bar to the state when a star disappears
+- Add a countdown progress bar to the state when a star disappears
 - Add more gorgeous effects when collecting stars
 - Add input controls for touch screen devices